daboe01/CPTextView/README.md

 I also include a fixed CPAttributedString implementation.

 Online demo is at <http://aug-fancy.ukl.uni-freiburg.de/CPTextView>

-The code seems fully functional in my testing.
-However, i am sure that issues still exist.
-Please help me testing so we can merge a fully working Text system into cappuccino soon.
+At this time, my stuff seems fully functional.
+However, i am sure that multiple issues still exist, i.e. with large and complex documents.
+Please help me with testing!
+My intention is to merge a fully working Text system into cappuccino soon.
-Cappuccino needs the following extensions
+However, Cappuccino needs the following extensions
+* Merge my fixed CPAttributedString implementation (PR #2045)
 * CPScrollView needs support for ruler views
 * Multiple pasteboard types are currently unsupported
 * Pasteboard support is broken in Safari.
 This has to be worked around